spvriend/hawpy/README.md

 ## Project Overview

-The objective is to write a python package which can read in data from a spec file, store it in a python class, and then carry out plotting routines according to user-specified parameters.
+The objective is to write a python package which can read in data from a spec file, store it as a python object, and then carry out plotting routines according to user-specified parameters.

 Ideally, this python module would mimic the functionality of the